-In view of the loss sustained by the ride-on toys segment, which is considered to be a separate cash-generating unit ("CGU"), for the year, management considered that there were indicators of impairment of leasehold land and other property, plant and equipment associated with this segment existed at 31 December 2017 and performed an impairment assessment thereon.
+In view of the loss sustained by the ride-on toys segment, which is considered to be a separate cash-generating unit ("CGU"), management decided during the year to cease its operations in 2019.
+As a result, management considered indicators of impairment of the leasehold land and buildings and other property, plant and equipment associated with this segment existed at 31 December 2018 and performed an impairment assessment thereon.